Paras18052001/Paras18052001/README.md

 - 👋 Hi, I’m @Paras18052001
-- 👀 I’m interested in wordpress development
+- 👀 I’m interested in wordpress development and GohighLevel
 - 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on wordpress developer
+- 💞️ I’m looking to collaborate with a wordpress developer
-- 📫 you can reach me here paras.savaliya107@gmail.com
+- 📫 you can reach me here at paras.savaliya107@gmail.com
 - ⚡ Fun fact: I am a frontend development

 <!---